Marcus Whitman

 Marcus Whitman (September 4, 1802 – November 29, 1847) was an American physician and missionary.
+He is most well known for leading American settlers across the Oregon Trail, unsuccessfully attempting to Christianize the Cayuse Indians, and was subsequently killed by the Cayuse Indians in an event known as the 1847 Whitman massacre, over a misunderstanding, resulting in the beginning of the Cayuse war (1847–1855).

 In 1836, Marcus Whitman led an overland party by wagon to the West.
-He and his wife, Narcissa, along with Reverend Henry Spalding and his wife, Eliza, and William Gray, founded a mission at present-day Walla Walla, Washington in an effort to convert local Indians to Christianity.
-In the winter of 1842, Whitman went back east, returning the following summer with the first large wagon train across the Oregon Trail.
-The new settlers encroached on the Cayuse Indians living near the Whitman Mission and were unsuccessful in their efforts to Christianize the Tribe.
+He and his wife, Narcissa, along with Reverend Henry Spalding and his wife, Eliza, and William Gray, founded a mission near present-day Walla Walla, Washington in an effort to convert local Indians to Christianity.
+In the winter of 1842, Whitman went back east, returning the following summer with the first large wagon train of settlers across the Oregon Trail.
+These new settlers encroached on the Cayuse Indians living near the Whitman Mission and were unsuccessful in their efforts to Christianize the tribe.
 Following the deaths of many nearby Cayuse from an outbreak of measles, some remaining Cayuse accused Whitman of murder, suggesting that he had administered poison and was a failed shaman.
-In retaliation, a group of Cayuse killed the Whitmans and twelve other settlers on November 30, 1847, an event that came to be known as the Whitman massacre.
-This led to continuing warfare between settlers and Indians which reduced the Cayuse numbers further.
+In retaliation, a group of Cayuse killed the Whitmans and eleven other settlers on November 29, 1847, an event that came to be known as the Whitman massacre.
+This led to continuing warfare between settlers and the Cayuse which reduced their numbers further.